MASMC/Telecomms/README.md

 # REPOSITORY ARCHIVED
-This feautre got removed from SS13 a long time ago.
+This feature got removed from SS13 a long time ago.
 I have no idea why it took me this long to archive it.

 # Telecomms
 Telecomms codes